ReginaAbena19/Weather-Dashboard/README.md

 When viewing through the editor ensure live server is installed in order to run the index.html file in the browser.

+## Future Improves

+A more user friendly UI, right now it is very basic and boring

 ---